Interpretable Early Warnings using Machine Learning in an Online Game-experiment

 \subsection{SHAP values to understand algorithm predictions}

 SHAP values measure, for each instance, the contribution of a certain feature to the target value predicted by the algorithm~\cite{lundbergUnifiedApproachInterpreting2017}.
-The distributions of SHAP values over instances for each variable are shown in Fig.~\ref{figSI:shapdistr}.
-When averaged over instances, SHAP absolute values measure feature importance, which we use along with correlations between variables to prune variables and features (SI Section~\ref{secSI:featureselec}).
+The distributions of SHAP values over instances for each variable are shown in Fig.~\ref{figSI:shapdistr} (panel (a) for the nominal variable selection).
+When averaged over instances, SHAP absolute values measure feature importance.
+We use this along with correlations between the features values and correlations between their SHAP values to prune variables and features (SI Section~\ref{secSI:featureselec}).

-More importantly, SHAP values describe how the algorithm relates a given instance and its feature values to the proximity of transition.
+Importantly, SHAP values describe how the algorithm relates a given instance and its feature values to the proximity of transition.
 Therefore, they can point to characteristics of data that the algorithm associates with incoming transitions.
-We examine average SHAP values as a function of feature values; these curves for all 172 features are shown in Fig.~\ref{figSI:SHAPall} and ~\ref{figSI:SHAPnotime}.
+We examine average SHAP values as a function of feature values; these curves for all 175 features are shown in Fig.~\ref{figSI:SHAPall} and ~\ref{figSI:SHAPnotime}.
 Because some feature distributions are fat-tailed, we use the percentiles of feature values among instances.
 We interpret the trends of these curves as various warning indicators identified by the algorithm.
-To ensure that these trends genuinely relate to transition-like dynamics, we only report the trends that are robust against changes in the pre-transition stable period requirement (see SI section~\ref{secSI:shap}).
+To ensure that these trends genuinely relate to transition-like dynamics, we only report the trends that are robust against changes in the pre-transition stable period requirement (see SI Section~\ref{secSI:shap}).

 } \showmatmethods{}